 The Drug Abuse Program rotation involves co-facilitation of one Non-Residential Drug Abuse group, co-facilitation of one Drug Education Group, and participating in eligibility interviews for the Residential Drug Abuse Program (RDAP).
 Interns will initially observe drug treatment staff with various groups and classes, and they are later expected to actively co-facilitate the drug treatment groups.
 Interns are expected to learn and sharpen their DSM-V diagnostic skills for various addiction-related diagnoses when conducting qualification interviews for RDAP.
 The rotation will also include learning about the BOP's structure of Drug Abuse Programs and interns are expected to be familiar with policy statements regarding drug treatment in the BOP.
 Finally, interns will evidence advanced skill in motivational interviewing techniques and rational self-analysis (empirically supported treatment models for BOP drug programming).
+The DAP rotation is always a minor rotation.
 Dr. Park provides supervision for the Drug Abuse Program rotation.